OCBC to buy HSBC wealth, premier banking portfolio in Indonesia

+The deal will transfer HSBC Indonesia's International Wealth and Premier Banking portfolio to PT Bank OCBC NISP, or OCBC Indonesia, and is expected to increase OCBC Indonesia's assets under management by 25 per cent.

-Oversea-Chinese Banking Corp said on Monday (May 4) its Indonesian unit has agreed to acquire certain assets and liabilities of HSBC's wealth and premier banking portfolio in Indonesia, expanding the Singapore lender's presence in Southeast Asia's largest economy.
+Oversea-Chinese Banking Corporation (OCBC) said on Monday (May 4) its Indonesian unit has agreed to acquire certain assets and liabilities of HSBC's wealth and premier banking portfolio in Indonesia, expanding the Singapore lender's presence in Southeast Asia's largest economy.

 Global banks are streamlining retail operations in some markets and shifting capital toward businesses with higher returns, while Singapore lenders continue to deepen their wealth and consumer franchises across Southeast Asia.